Appendix A Garden Journaling

 Hot tubs, swimming pools, plant containers, raised beds for edibles, flower and woody ornamental gardens, water features, and sculptures are features that enhance an outdoor living area.
 Be sure to include space for recreation and sports.
 Some families enjoy basketball, tennis, or swimming, which requires special planning.
 If adding a large recreational feature like a tennis court or a swimming pool is not affordable with the initial landscape installation but is desired for the future, be sure to leave enough space in the private use area.

-The needs of children for landscape space should also be considered (Figure 19–39).
+Consider children's needs for landscape space (Figure 19–39).
 Sandboxes, swing sets, playhouses, and toys should be located in the family activity area.
 Consider how children’s needs and the use of that space will transition as the children grow up.
 Because play spaces are generally placed in major sight lines from the house, they are ideal for future focal points, such as a water feature or specimen plant.

 Utility or Service Use Areas and Side Yards